xdmushui/partner-center-sdk/develop/get-a-list-of-offer-categories-by-country-and-locale.md

 Connection: Keep-Alive
 ```

-## <span id="Response"/><span id="response"/><span id="RESPONSE"/>Response
+## REST response

 If successful, this method returns a collection of **OfferCategory** resources in the response body.

-**Response success and error codes**
+### Response success and error codes

 Each response comes with an HTTP status code that indicates success or failure and additional debugging information.
 Use a network trace tool to read this code, error type, and additional parameters.
-For the full list, see [Error Codes](error-codes.md).
+For a full list, see [Error Codes](error-codes.md).

-**Response example**
+### Response example

 ```http
 HTTP/1.1 200 OK